PlumpMath/interoperate-uk.github.com/source/_posts/2012-02-07-using-openlayers-with-rails.markdown

 The next thing that I needed to do was to get a basic map up and running with OpenLayers.
 There were also some other features that I wanted:

 1. To be able to switch between various base layers via a controller on the map:

-    A. OpenStreetMaps
+    * OpenStreetMaps
-    B. Google Maps (Roads)
+    * Google Maps (Roads)
-    C. Google Maps (Terrain)
+    * Google Maps (Terrain)
 2. To be able to style the linestring.

-3. To be able to automatically set the center of the map and a sensible zoom level when the page is loaded.
+3. To be able to automatically centre the map on the center of the linestring and zoom to a sensible level when the page is loaded.

 It took me a few hours digging through the OpenLayers API spec and Google to find all the answers but in the end I ended up with this.
 The hardest parts were understanding the different projections and working out how the features are returned by the OpenLayers.Format.GeoJSON.read function so that they can be iterated over to set the bounds.